 with Dennis Snow

-Providing the world-class service Disney is known for is not simply a matter of hiring friendly customer service staff with good manners.
+Providing the world-class service Disney theme park is known for is not simply a matter of hiring friendly service staff with good manners.
 It requires an all-encompassing approach and a business commitment to making service excellence a company-wide priority.
 As Dennis Snow, a 20-year-veteran of the Walt Disney World Company, relates in the recorded webinar below, everything that a customer sees, hears, or touches impacts the experience.
 In other words, "Everything Speaks."

 What makes Disney the happiest place on earth?